ericnam-png/Resume-Eric-Nam/README.md

   from scratch, configured Group Policy Objects, and monitored authentication events (Event ID 4624/4625) for brute-force detection in Splunk

-- **Phishing email analysis** — Analyzed email headers from real phishing samples, identified spoofed sender domains, and documented indicators of compromise using VirusTotal and AbuseIPDB on THM
+- **Phishing email analysis** — Analysed email headers from real phishing samples, identified spoofed sender domains, and documented indicators of compromise using VirusTotal and AbuseIPDB on THM